ghowland/VDRPrologCPU/docs/dev_notes.md

 Both resolve to the same KB.
 Walk traverses the tree.
 Direct jumps by UUID.
 The kernel can specify exactly a KB or a fact within it either way.

-**Ephemeral tree per session:**
+**Session tree per session:**

-Each session gets an ephemeral root at -1.
+Each session gets an session root at -1.
 IDs monotonically decrement:

 ```
 session_root = -1
 session_root.science.physics.qed.alpha_em = -1.-2.-3.-4.-5
 ```

-Each new ephemeral KB also gets its own UUID, but the UUID is negative, so it's still ephemeral.
+Each new session KB also gets its own UUID, but the UUID is negative, so it's still session.

 **Writing new data:**

-The LLM can write a new fact that locally becomes `qed.alpha_strong` as walk ID -6 in the session's ephemeral tree, and it gets its own negative UUID.
-The session can write data that is ephemeral and marked in negatives — these will never collide with global data because global data traverses positive numbers and global UUIDs are positive numbers.
+The LLM can write a new fact that locally becomes `qed.alpha_strong` as walk ID -6 in the session's session tree, and it gets its own negative UUID.
+The session can write data that is session and marked in negatives — these will never collide with global data because global data traverses positive numbers and global UUIDs are positive numbers.

 **Promotion:**

-When the LLM decides ephemeral data is worth keeping, it explicitly asserts to a global KB path.
+When the LLM decides session data is worth keeping, it explicitly asserts to a global KB path.
 The data crosses from negative to positive address space.
-Ephemeral data never leaks to global implicitly.
+Session data never leaks to global implicitly.

 **Resolution order:**

-When the LLM queries a path, ephemeral is checked first:
+When the LLM queries a path, session is checked first:
-1. Check session's ephemeral tree for that path
+1. Check session's session tree for that path
 2. If not found, check global tree
-3. Ephemeral shadows global at the same path position
+3. Session shadows global at the same path position

 ---